A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Short, Medium and Long Requests

-In fact, it is not necessary to consider all the cuts.
-It suffices to consider only axis parallel rectangles contained in the quadrant $T$.
-The reason is that, without loss of generality, the set $S$ is connected in the underlying undirected graph of the grid (i.e., consider each connected components of $S$ separately).
-Every ``connected'' set $S$ can be replaced by the smallest rectangle $Z(S)$ that contains $S$.
-We claim that $\capa(S)\geq \capa(Z(S))$ and $\dem(S)\leq \dem(Z(S))$.
+Consider a subset $S$ of the vertices in the SW quadrant of $T$.
+Let $\dem_Y(S)$ denote the number of requests in $Y\subseteq R_T$ whose origin is in $S$.
+Let $\capa(S)$ denote the capacity of the edges, in the network $N(R_T)$, that emanate from $S$.
+By the min-cut max-flow theorem, a set of requests $Y\subseteq R_T$ is quadrant-feasible if and only if $\dem_Y(S)\leq \capa(S)$ for every cut $S\cup\{\tilde{s}\}$ in the network $N(R_T)$.
+But, to establish this condition, it is not necessary to consider all the cuts.
+It suffices to consider only axis parallel rectangles contained in the SW quadrant of $T$; a set of requests $Y\subseteq R_T$ is quadrant-feasible if and only if $\dem_Y(Z)\leq \capa(Z)$ for every axis parallel rectangle $Z$ contained in the SW quadrant of $T$.
+The reason is as follows.
+Without loss of generality the set $S$ is connected in the underlying undirected graph of the grid (i.e., consider each connected component of $S$ separately; if the condition does not hold for $S$, then it does not hold for at least one of its connected components).
+Every connected set $S$ can be replaced by the smallest rectangle $Z(S)$ that contains $S$.
+We claim that $\capa(S)\geq \capa(Z(S))$ and $\dem_Y(S)\leq \dem_Y(Z(S))$.
 Indeed, there is an injection from the edges in the cut of $Z(S)$ to the edges in the cut of $S$.
 For example, a vertical edge $e$ in the cut of $Z(S)$ is mapped to the topmost edge $e'$ in the cut of $S$ that is in the column of $e$.
 Hence, $\capa(Z(S))\leq \capa(S)$.
-On the other hand, as $S\subseteq Z(S)$, it follows that $\dem(S)\leq \dem(Z(S))$.
-Hence if $\dem(S)>\capa(S)$, then $\dem(Z(S))> \capa (Z(S))$.
+On the other hand, as $S\subseteq Z(S)$, it follows that $\dem_Y(S)\leq \dem_Y(Z(S))$.
+Hence if $\dem_Y(S)>\capa(S)$, then $\dem_Y(Z(S))> \capa (Z(S))$.